There are a number of ways you can provide feedback or make a complaint about the services that the department funds and provides.

 The Victorian Government has a number of avenues for complaint resolution if you are dissatisfied with your service provider’s response.

-Health Services Commissioner (HSC)
+Health Complaints Commissioner (HCC)

 Mental Health Complaints Commissioner (MHCC)

 If you have a complaint about a public mental health service in Victoria the MHCC can assist you.
 They can help you write your complaint, will discuss your options and they may be able to help you raise your concern directly with the service if appropriate.
 The MHCC can be contacted on 1800 246 054.
-Go the Mental Health Complaints Commissioner site for more information.
+Go to the Mental Health Complaints site for more information.

 Aged Care Complaints Commissioner